HajimeKawahara/exojax/documents/tutorials/opacity_exomol.rst

-CO cross section using ExoMol
+CO Cross Section using ExoMol
 ---------------------------------------

 This tutorial demonstrates how to compute the opacity of CO using ExoMol